grafana/grafana/docs/sources/tutorials/alerting-get-started-pt2/index.md

 This is part 2 of the [Get Started with Grafana Alerting tutorial](http://grafana.com/tutorials/alerting-get-started/).

-In part 2, we dig into more complex yet equally fundamental elements of Grafana Alerting: **alert instances** and **notification policies**.
+In this guide, we dig into more complex yet equally fundamental elements of Grafana Alerting: **alert instances** and **notification policies**.

 After introducing each component, you will learn how to: